songezomazule/songezomazule/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=songezomazule&label=Profile%20views&color=0e75b6&style=flat" alt="songezomazule" /> </p>

-My name is Songezo Mazule, I do backend development.
-I really enjoy coding and learning new ways of coding.
-I have been working with API's and recently have been learning SQL databases.
-I am good with JavaScript and its framework NodeJS and server side with Express.
-You can check out some of my projects and code in my repository.

-- 🌱 I’m currently working my way around the cloud space.**
+👋 Hello, I'm Songezo Mazule, a passionate Software developer specializing in backend development.
+With a strong command of JavaScript and its NodeJS framework, alongside expertise in Express for server-side development, I excel in crafting robust and scalable backend solutions.

+🔧 My journey in software engineering is fueled by a perpetual drive to learn and innovate.
+I'm dedicated to staying abreast of emerging technologies and refining my coding skills to deliver high-quality, efficient solutions.

+💼 Explore my repositories to discover my projects and delve into my codebase.
+I welcome collaboration and feedback as I continue to evolve as a developer.

 - 📫 How to reach me **luckysongezomazule@gmail.com**